 - Insulation requirements for slab on grade floors is further specified in IECC section 402.2.8.
-R-5 shall be added to the required slab edge R-values for heated slabs. - Special Insulation exceptions related to ceilings with attic spaces, ceilings without attic spaces, masonry veneer and thermally isolated sunrooms are set forth in IECC section 402.
+R-5 shall be added to the required slab edge R-values for heated slabs.
+Insulation depth shall be the depth of the footing or 2 feet, whichever is less in Climate Zone 1 for heated slabs. - Special Insulation exceptions related to ceilings with attic spaces, ceilings without attic spaces, masonry veneer and thermally isolated sunrooms are set forth in IECC section 402.